-Two important properties of the PN domain implemented in Ptolemy II are that processes communicate asynchronously (by ordered queues) and that the memory used in the communication is bounded whenever possible.
-The PN domain in Ptolemy II can be used with or without a notion of time.
+Two important properties of the PN domain are that processes communicate asynchronously (by ordered queues) and that the memory used in the communication is bounded whenever possible.
+The PN domain can be used with or without a notion of time.